Oldranda1414/SP2PFL-ProjectManagement/docs/index.md

 The company's main and only product is a successfull SAAS ML Framework API that allows users to easily train various types of models.

+The company is still young and even though it is highly-valued, it's personel count is still under 50 people.

 Although when founded the company proved to be a rising star, since a year has passed OpenML is looking into expanding it's product lineup into a new direction.

 ## Tyr Framework